 Thank-you for your advice concerning other italian preparations.

 Thank-you for the warm welcome everytime I popped in.

 Thank-you for all the great meals & snacks I’ve had in your home when I was an older teenager and a younger adult and which unfortunately almost never happens anymore (it’s my fault of course) because I live so far away and when I do travel to Montreal, I don’t visit often, UNGRATEFUL ME !
+I regret it.

 I think I can sincerely say that after my own family home, your home (along with maybe one other) was probably the warmest hearth and household, where I devoured the most food and in which I spent the most time before moving further away and then far, far, far away overseas.